• Facebook

 This definition of dyslexia is adopted by the 65th WA State Legislature, 2018 Regular Session.

-• Students in grades K-2 will be screened for indications of or areas of weakness associated with dyslexia;
+• Screen students in grades K-2 for indications of below-grade level literacy development, including indications of or areas of weakness associated with dyslexia.

-• Districts will collaborate with parents and families about student literacy development, screening results, and potential literacy interventions.
+• Communicate and collaborate with parents and families about their student’s screening results, intervention plan, and literacy progress.

 Dyslexia Advisory Council